rsanchezmo/jaxer/docs/dataset.rst

     return (batched_jax_sequence_tokens, batched_jax_extra_tokens), batched_jax_labels, norms, timesteps

-The dataset class allows training with multiple tickers.
-Internally, it loads into a pandas dataframe the files for each ticker
+The dataset class allows training with **multiple tickers**.
+Internally, it loads into a pandas dataframe the file of each ticker
-(in the specified JSON format) and manages training with data from each ticker.
-This has been added because training with only one ticker may result in too few data, and because the more variability and patterns the agent sees, the better generalization it will have, regardless of the ticker.
+(in the specified JSON format) and manages training with data from each one altogether.
+This has been added because training with only one ticker resulted in too few data (you will see on :ref:`results` section), and because the more variability and patterns the agent sees, the better generalization it will have, regardless of the ticker.

 For better understanding of generalization capabilities, the test set is taken from the last dataset components; simulating real-world prediction.
 When training with multiple tickers, the test set is taken from the last dataset components of every ticker.
-Therefore, can test generalization on each individual ticker.
+Therefore, we **can test the model's performance on each ticker separately**.

-Dataset manage internally normalization methods (they are provided alongside each `__item__`) to later plotting or denormalizing for metric computing.
+Dataset compute internally the **normalization method**, and return it on the `__item__` function to later plotting or denormalizing for metric computing.
-As previously mentioned, dataset can manage to include financial indicators if provided in the configuration file.
+As previously mentioned, dataset can manage the inclusion of financial indicators if provided in the configuration file.

 As you must have noticed, the `jax_collate_fn` return several components: